Expect to learn:

 “The discipline of structural design is becoming increasingly intertwined with aerodynamics,” Woods says, “as researchers develop more flexible wing structures, which use novel structural configurations to allow the aircraft to adapt, or ‘morph,’ its geometry in real time to changing operating conditions–minimizing the fuel required at all times.”

-Fuelling a brighter future
+Fuelling a brighter future of flying

 More environmentally friendly supersonic flight is also in the cards.

 US, Colorado-based Boom is developing Overture, a 55–75-seat commercial airliner, which is currently moving through the design phase.
 Its key technologies and specifications are being developed and refined based on the tests the company is running with its XB-1 demonstrator airplane.

 The company is aiming for Overture to enter service in the mid-2020s with innovative environmental technology.
 “We’ve already executed successful engine tests using pure biofuel,” says the company.
 “We’re designing our aircraft to accommodate alternative fuels.”

 Looking at where aviation will be in the next 20 years and beyond, IATA predicts passenger numbers could double to 8.2 billion in 2037, so substantial solutions to tackle emissions are urgently needed.
 But could every flight be run on 100% sustainable aviation fuel in this century?

 There are organizations whose job it is to look into the future of aviation for us.
 One of them is the Geneva-based Air Transport Action Group, a body that “works to promote aviation’s sustainable growth for the benefit of our global society.”